 Assessment for learning and assessment of learning are two different concepts that are often used interchangeably.
 This article will throw light on the assessment for learning and types of assessment for learning with examples.
 We had discussed the different types of assessment in one of our previous blogs, you can read it here:

-The above mentioned blog will help you get a clear picture of the different types of assessments.
+The above-mentioned blog will help you get a clear picture of the different types of assessments.
 Without further ado, let’s delve deeper into the topic.

 What is Assessment for learning?

 Assessment for learning is the process of analyzing and understanding where the students stand in terms of their learning and how they can get better at it.
 It is also known as formative assessment.
-To better understand this concept, let us understand the concept, assessment of learning.
+To better understand this concept, let us understand the concept, of assessment of learning.

 Assessment of learning or summative assessment is a process that tests the understanding of students and based on the test, they are either promoted to the next grade or are given positions.
 This is conducted after a specific, defined time period.

-For example, the final semester exam is a summative assessment that decides whether the student can go to the next semester and who has performed the best, who's getting the rank and likewise.
+For example, the final semester exam is a summative assessment that decides whether the student can go to the next semester and who has performed the best, who's getting the rank, and likewise.
 Whereas, formative assessment, i.e., assessment for learning does not necessarily have an evaluation at the end.

 For example, if the teacher asks a question during the class, based on the portions that were covered previously, this is a formative assessment that aims to explore the level of understanding of students.
 Both the teacher and students can use the result of this assessment to improve their strategies.